-

 - As a Utah driver, failing to appear in court for a traffic violation when it occurred within the state or in a Non-Resident Violator Compact member state, or that you failed to satisfy fees, fines, or restitution to the court on any criminal charge.

-- Conviction for a violation related to approaching an emergency vehicle, and have failed to complete a four-hour live classroom course on driving safety offered by an approved entity.
+- Conviction for a violation related to approaching an emergency vehicle, and have failed to complete a live classroom course on driving safety offered by an approved entity.

 - Causing or contributing to a crash in which someone was injured or killed or which resulted in serious property damage by reckless or unlawful conduct.